naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 Due to the cultural shift caused by COVID, remote work in modern development teams can benefit from adopting the practices of XP, a project management strategy that was unfairly dismissed when it originally came out 20 years ago.

-## First off, what is XP (Extreme Programming) and where did it come from?
+## First off, what is XP (Extreme Programming)?

 Extreme Programming is a software development style that takes the ideas from the Agile Development process and drives them to their "logical extremes", which culminates in a set of practices and philosophies that we should adopt to be happier, more productive software engineers.
-I'll add a link to the 12 practices at the bottom of the article, but I find that this [comment on a web forum from 2004](https://web.archive.org/web/20120101190943/http://www.satyakomatineni.com/akc/display?url=DisplayNoteIMPURL&reportId=862&ownerUserId=satya) (pasted below) captures the ethos of the movement succinctly:
+I'll add a link to the 12 practices at the bottom of the article, but I find that this [comment on a web forum from 2004](https://web.archive.org/web/20120101190943/http://www.satyakomatineni.com/akc/display?url=DisplayNoteIMPURL&reportId=862&ownerUserId=satya) (re-written below) captures the ethos of the movement succinctly:

 > **User stories**
 >